lars-t-hansen/swat/plans/ROADMAP.md

 * Type checks at the call-in boundary + defined semantics for visible unexported types
 * Virtual function cleanup
   * Missing handling of the "default" case
-  * Idiosyncratic "closed" syntax, defvirtual + defmethod would be less weird and "open" and forward-looking
+  * Idiosyncratic "closed" syntax, defvirtual + defmethod would be less weird and "open" and forward-looking and also remove the trampolines we need now for the downcast
-  * Probable bug, we need downcast at the virtual dispatch boundary
 * Exportable classes
   * They should show up as factory functions M.make.Cls(), and with access to fields thru the std TypedObject mechanism
 * Some way of accessing host objects, so that we don't have to go to JS for DOM access.